José Cevallos (footballer, born 1995)

 José Francisco Cevallos Enríquez (born 18 January 1995) is an Ecuadorian professional footballer who plays as an attacking midfielder for Emelec.
 He made his debut for Ecuador on 22 February 2017 in a match against the Honduras and scored the final goal in a 3–1 win.

 In a recent poll Cevallos was elected the most promising Ecuadorian footballer to emerge from L.D.U.
 Quito.

 Club career

 In January 2013, Cevallos signed a loan deal with Juventus, for two seasons with an option to buy.
 In July 2014, however, having not played a single professional game for Juventus, Cevallos left the club to return to Ecuador.
 Cevallos did play in around 14 unofficial matches for Juventus at youth levels or in unofficial friendlies.

 On 30 January 2018, Cevallos Jr. signed a contract for 4,5 years at Belgian side Lokeren.
-The transfer fee was estimated around $1.2 million dollars (€1 million).
+The transfer fee was estimated around $1.2 million (€1 million).
 Cevallos Jr. turned down several local offers.
 Even an offer from Argentine club Independiente.
 Cevallos Jr. preferred to develop his skills in Europe.